Jelleas/IntroOOP/python/30 Workshop 3/10 Reading.md

 * Dictionaries.
 * Tuples.

-Please prepare for this day using the readings below.
+Please prepare using the readings below.
 They will not always immediately make sense without practice, but that's no problem.
 You may want to re-read them after this practice session!